francbartoli/gis_workstation_opengeo/how_to_install.md

     exit

-2. After successful installation.
-The opengeo installation does not create a postgis_template database..here's how.
+__2. After successful installation.
+The opengeo installation does not create a postgis_template database..here's how.__

 source: http://gis.stackexchange.com/questions/80563/how-to-install-postgis-correctly-with-opengeo-suite-4-0-community-edition-on-ubu